Historical Paris monuments in France - Page 2

 Le Train Bleu Restaurant in Paris

-Train Bleu is a elegant and sophisticated restaurant in Paris that is inside the Gare de Lyon station, and this restaurant will take you back in time to the days of luxury travel with its impressive 1900s interior, along with its gourmet French cuisine.
+Train Bleu has become a Paris monument due to its elegant and sophisticated restaurant, and this restaurant will take you back in time to the days of luxury travel with its impressive 1900s interior, along with its gourmet French cuisine.

 La Coupole Brasserie in Paris